Updated: July 2020

 Instead, create a documented campaign that aligns with your organizational goals.

 So where do you begin?

-You put a plan in place with this 11 step guide to launching an awesome social media campaign.
+You put a plan in place with this 11 step guide to launching your social media campaign.

 11 Steps to the Best Social Media Marketing Campaign